SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 #### Protocol Justification

-A hybrid protocol approach was chosen to balance user experience with system performance, in specific, we chose to use HTTP for the logic server and gRPC for the data server:
+A hybrid protocol approach was chosen to balance user experience with system performance, in specific, HTTP was chosen for the logic server and gRPC for the data server:

-· External Communication (HTTP/JSON): We utilized HTTP with JSON for client-server interaction because of its universality and readability.
+· External Communication (HTTP/JSON): HTTP was used with JSON for client-server interaction because of its universality and readability.
 JSON is natively supported by web browsers and mobile clients, making the system easy to debug and integrate.
 While the text-based format introduces some overhead, the trade-off favors the ease of development and broad compatibility required at the client layer.

 · Internal Communication (gRPC/Protobuf): For communication between the Logic and Data servers, gRPC was selected over REST.
 Unlike the text-based JSON, gRPC uses Protocol Buffers to serialize data into a binary format.
 This results in significantly smaller payload sizes and faster serialization/deserialization times.
 Furthermore, gRPC operates over HTTP/2, allowing for multiplexing and lower latency, which is critical for high-throughput internal traffic.